sinhp/sinhp.github.io/_teaching/2022-introduction-to_proofs.md

 ### What does Lean add?

 The main objective of adding Lean to this course was to improve understanding and facilitating the creation of proofs, as opposed to the main use of a proof assistant which is to formalize new mathematics.
 We use Lean for:

 -  checking the validity of our proofs,
 -  getting instant feedback to help students see potential mistakes in their mathematical reasoning and helping them with completing their proofs,
 -  formalizing and digitizing proofs thereby allowing students to have easier access to background knowledge on demand,
 -  achieving a deeper understanding of many aspects of our pen-and-paper proofs by formalizing them.
+- basic computation (with numbers, matrices, polynomials)

+### Zulip Server
+Lectures, homework, announcement, etc are announced on the [Zulip server](https://introproofs.zulipchat.com/login/) of the course.
+Plus, there is a very active stream of questions and answers where we debug code in real time.

 ### Teaching workflow